Skip to content

 Is the data collection sheet that supplements the study protocol consistent with the information described in the study protocol?

 If the research is undergoing review by the local IRB, the Research Subjects Review Board (RSRB), a data collection sheet identifying the specific data points that will be collected as part of the retrospective review is required to be submitted with the study protocol.
-Frequently, the RSRB finds the information described in the study protocol does not match the data points identified in the collection sheet, which then requires clarification.
-The protocol, for example may state the data is de-identified but the data collection sheet includes identifiers.
+Frequently, the RSRB finds that the information described in the study protocol does not match the data points identified in the collection sheet, which then requires clarification.
+The protocol, for example may state the data is de-identified, but the data collection sheet includes identifiers.
 Protocols will also often list all data collection points, in addition to the data collection sheet, but the two documents are inconsistent.
 To avoid this, it’s best practice to indicate generally the type of data being collected in the study protocol, leaving specific data collection points to be listed on the data collection sheet.

 If information regulated under HIPAA is being collected, has a waiver of HIPAA authorization been requested and is it justified?

 Use of protected health information regulated under HIPAA for the purposes of research still needs to comply with HIPAA requirements (category C listed above).
-For retrospective reviews, this typically involves requesting a waiver of HIPAA authorization and while the waiver is often requested, the justification for the wavier is either not provided or inadequate, thereby making the waiver request unacceptable for IRB approval.
+For retrospective reviews, this typically involves requesting a waiver of HIPAA authorization, and while the waiver is often requested, the justification for the wavier is either not provided or inadequate, thereby making the waiver request unacceptable for IRB approval.

 Specimen and record review protocol template